wmde/wikibase-release-pipeline/docs/adr/0007-wikibase-release-notes-publish.md

 We have in [ADR0005] proposed a process for maintaining our release notes within the repository we also want to make a decision as to where these should be published for a broader audience.

-As our process for maintaining release notes will be closely modeled after mediawiki it also makes sense to review how mediawiki is publishing theirs.
+As our process for maintaining release notes will be closely modeled after MediaWiki it also makes sense to review how MediaWiki is publishing theirs.

-As described in [ADR0005], mediawiki is maintaining release notes for each specific release within the corresponding release branch.
+As described in [ADR0005], MediaWiki is maintaining release notes for each specific release within the corresponding release branch.
 During the preparation of creating a new release from the development branch, a new release branch is cut and the [template] that has been populated with the relevant changes from the ongoing development is to serve as the base for a richer curated version on mediawiki.org [(Example: 1.35)](https://www.mediawiki.org/wiki/Release_notes/1.35).

 The release notes document within the repository does not contain the full links to documentation or phabricator tickets but is supported by templates to generate these dynamically.